VtheRtech/Trade-Union-Analysis/README.md

 # Trade-Union-Analysis
-This analysis tries to explore unions and their relationship to each other and the nation-states that govern them.
+This analysis explores unions and their relationship to each other and the nation-states that govern them.

 https://www.bls.gov/news.release/union2.nr0.htm